Looking to really push yourself? Take on the challenge of the 100-mile Big Belter!

 If you’d like to, this is a great event to fundraise for a cause you care about.

 What can I expect?

 An early start in Glasgow Green, with on-site mechanical support should you need any last-minute maintenance.
-You’ll head off on a well signed route, with the first 20 miles closed to traffic, encounter some steep climbs and challenging descents all the while enjoying the beautiful Scottish views.
+You’ll head off on a well signed route, with the first 20 miles on closed roads, encounter some steep climbs and challenging descents all the while enjoying the beautiful Scottish views.

 Prices above exclude a small processing fee.

 If you have signed up already with the Standard entry and would like to upgrade to Gold, please login here and use the change category feature.